iwdgo/testingfiles/README.md

 # Testing when large output is expected

-This module provides a few func's for testing using files.
+This module eases the use of reference files for testing.
-A file is useful or needed because of the size of the output for instance.
+A reference file (want) is useful or needed because of the size of the output or for recording purposes.

-The suggested work method is to have reference files in a directory which becomes the working directory using OutputDir.
+Supported work method is to place reference files in a working directory.
-Then the content is put in a file and files are compared.
+Content is put in a file and files are compared.
+Compring a buffer (*bytes.Buffer or io.ReadCloser) is more efficient when feasible.

 ## Working directory